 The role of alcohol

 Research highlights the major role that alcohol plays in facilitating hookup behavior, especially binge drinking.
-Alcohol consumption is linked to impaired decision-making, and there are a host of issues that need to be discussed with teens and young adults about how to ensure safe and consensual interactions when one or both parties may be under the influence of alcohol or drugs.
+Alcohol consumption is linked to impaired decision-making.
+There are a host of issues that need to be discussed with teens and young adults about how to ensure safe and consensual interactions when one or both parties may be under the influence of alcohol or drugs.

 This is perhaps the least discussed yet most important topic in the context of hookup culture.
-Studies of heterosexual hookups show that a higher percentage of men seek out hookups, that men may overestimate a female partner’s comfort with sexual behaviors, and that up to 8 percent of sexual encounters may be perceived as unwanted or even nonconsensual.
+Studies of heterosexual hookups show that a higher percentage of men seek out hookups.
+It shows that men may overestimate a female partner’s comfort with sexual behaviors, and that up to 8 percent of sexual encounters may be perceived as unwanted or even nonconsensual.